qualityshepherd/brine/assets/posts/southern_coast.md

  2d6 | Freemoon Forest Encounters
 :---:|:--------------------
- 2   | **Shadow Dragon** An ancient dragon that is nearly indistinguishable from natural shadows.
+ 2   | **Shadow Dragon** A dragon that is nearly indistinguishable from natural shadows.
 Only visible when breathing fire, at twilight, or when it wishes to be.
 It communes with the imprisoned Hag Kalg through shadow-speech.
  3   | **Druid Followers** (2d6) demand an offering.
  4   | **Redcaps** (d6+1) If you see one, it's because they want you to or you're marked.
 Once they outnumber you, out come the razors.
 Fresh blood for their caps!
 These are getting drunk and throwing an axe at a mortal tied to a rotting stump.
 First one to "hit" loses.
 The more they drink the closer they get.
  5   | **Lamp Boy** A small figure with silver coins for eyes and a darkened brass lamp beckons silently for the party to follow.
 It has been commissioned by Lady Goodknight, to lead outsiders to the Fae Court for judgment.